buzzqw/TUS/OBSS/OBSSv2-eng.md

 If a character's non-lethal damage reaches negative Hit Points equal to 20+4*Constitution, the character is dead.

-Describe with pathos and transport the fall of the character; make them understand the suffering experienced.
+>>> **Pathos**: Describe with pathos and transport the fall of the character; make them understand the suffering experienced.
 Emphasize the fall to the ground, the flowing blood, the gasps.
 Be theatrical.
 If you're dealing with easily impressed players, then it's better to reduce the *gore*.

 A dead character cannot benefit from normal or magical healing, and cannot be brought back to life by a spell.
 Only a Patron has sufficient power to bring the soul back into the body and bring the creature back to life.
 The Animate Dead spell can reanimate a body, but as undead.

->> The death of the character: Try to understand why they died, what are the causes, the mistakes made.
+>> **The death of the character**: Try to understand why they died, what are the causes, the mistakes made.
 What are the choices that brought them there.
 Each character who dies is a personal wound but also experience and awareness.
 Treasure it both for yourself but also for the whole group.
 If something didn't work, try to understand it together, without accusing or blaming but with the aware spirit that you can improve, all of you.

 ### Optional - Recovery from 0 Hit Points